davinash/GemfireSvcLauncher/README.md

 ## Utility program to create Windows Service to launch Gemfire Server.
-For more details about Gemfire see http://www.vmware.com/products/application-platform/vfabric-gemfire/overview.html
+For more details about Gemfire [click Here](http://www.vmware.com/products/application-platform/vfabric-gemfire/overview.html) see

 ##Example Usage :